meese-wj/REWL_Simulator/README.md

 * `PRINT_HISTOGRAM`
     * When set, the histograms are intermittently written to a file.
     * Currently this is _not_ thread safe and will be corrected as the parallelization is implemented.
+* `REDUCE_LOGDOS`
+    * This truncates the logDoS at the same time as the energy histogram such that the ground state value of the logDoS is zero.
+Since only differences in the logDoS affect the Monte Carlo moves, this is allowed.
+    * The idea here is to reduce the degree of numerical error saturation in calculating acceptance probabilities.
+When the logDoS gets too large, it will overflow the mantissa, especially when the incrementer is much smaller than the magnitude of the logDoS.

 #### Supported Hamiltonians
 If multiple Hamiltonians are selected at build time, then `cmake` will throw a `FATAL_ERROR`.